 From here on this guide will entirely focus on nobles’ tombs from the New Kingdom era.
 Confusingly, while there are several groups of tombs with different names, only one group goes by the generic title of ‘Tombs of the Nobles.’
 But this collection of tombs is also the best.

 If you can only visit one group of non-royal tombs in Luxor, make it this one.
 Not only is the quality of every tomb excellent, but each one has unique features which make it distinct from the rest.

 The Tombs of the Nobles site is situated just across from the Ramesseum.
-Be wary of ‘guides’ by the entrance who offer to show you the ‘essential’ tombs out of the dozens that are there.
+Be wary of ‘guides’ by the entrance who will offer to show you the ‘essential’ tombs out of the dozens that are there.
 As mentioned, only several are open at a single time.